Posted on Friday 23 April 2021

 One of the greatest lessons that we’ve all learned from the pandemic is that the traditional way of working can be much more flexible than we thought.
 Especially if you are in the tech or digital industry.
 Fact of the matter is everything has changed.
 The we shop, our banking system and the list goes on.

 Public health mandates such as social distancing and decreased interaction in closed spaces have led to an influx of telework.
-While working from home can certainly bring its own challenges, for many, it has been a welcome change.
+While working from home can certainly bring its own challenges, for many, it has been nice.
+Payday loan in Edmonton requests have risen too.

 The positive effects of working from home on productivity, employee satisfaction, and work-life balance is a hot topic.
 Today, the biggest question is: once widespread vaccination is achieved and the effects of Covid-19 begin to settle, what’s next for remote working?